rafaelhuntstokes/bayesian_optimisation/docs/README.md

 After the two pairs of parameters are tuned, the rise time optimisation begins.
 Since the rise time appears in every term in the emission time PDF, it is tuned separately.
-Again, the algorithm returns to the first pair tuning afer the rise time converges, and this recursion continues until all parameters have converged.
+Again, the algorithm returns to the first pair tuning after the rise time converges, and this recursion continues until all parameters have converged.

 Convergence is defined as a < 5 % change in parameter value relative to the previous